 - Once smooth and melted, leave the tiakarete (chocolate) to cool for 5 minutes.

 - Add the pata kūteretere (softened butter), puehu huka (icing sugar) and wanira (vanilla) to a large bowl.
-Whip until light and fluffy for around 4-5 minutes.
+Tāwhiuwhiua (whip it) for around 4-5 minutes until light and fluffy in colour and texture.

-- Add the kōkō (cocoa) and whip it for 30 seconds.
-Add the warm chocolate mixture, a few tablespoons at a time to the butter mixture as you whip continuously.
+- Drizzle in the warm chocolate mixture, a few tablespoons at a time to the butter mixture as you whip continuously.

 - Once it is all incorporated, refrigerate for 5 to 10 minutes to thicken slightly and then it is ready to use.